 2.)
 Use a ticket marketplace that doesn’t charge such ridiculous fees.
 One alternative would be us – TickPick.
-We are a ticket marketplace that has no buyer fees, while only charging the seller a 10% commission should their tickets sell, which means that our tickets are usually anywhere from 10-25% than what you’ll find on StubHub.
+We’re a ticket marketplace that has no buyer fees, while only charging the seller a 10% commission should their tickets sell, which means that our tickets are usually anywhere from 10-25% cheaper than what you’ll find on StubHub.
 Here’s what others have said about us:

 We’ve also compiled a list of the best ticket sites that don’t charge huge fees, which can be found here.